 Herbs for COPD Worth Trying

 If you suffer from COPD, you know the constant distress of breathlessness.
-Even when you’ve brought exacerbations under control, the discomfort is always there, and since there’s no cure for the disease, it’s hard to imagine you’ll ever be symptom-free.
+Even when you have brought exacerbations under control, the discomfort is always there, and since there is no cure for the disease, it is hard to imagine you will ever be symptom-free.

 The fact that conventional medicine cannot cure COPD leads many people to look for alternative treatments.
 As eastern and western approaches continue to meet in the modern medical arena, herbal remedies are gaining ground as a complement to inhaled corticosteroids and bronchodilators.

 But can herbs really improve your lung function?
 Before you head to the herbalist, consider what scientific research has uncovered about herbal remedies, respiratory health and interactions with your COPD management plan.